SPDoctor/AvailableLightDemo/README.md

 # AvailableLightDemo
 Demo project for AvailableLight JavaScript and CSS "framework" for building cross-platform mobile apps.
-The framework is intended a learning tool - it is a simple "vanilla.js" approach to building a cross-platform app.
+The framework is intended as a learning tool - it is a simple "vanilla.js" approach to building a cross-platform app.
-There is no dependency on SPA frameworks, databinding tools or even JQuery.
+There is no dependency on SPA frameworks, databinding tools or even JQuery (with the exception of the test code).

 All the rendering is done using native JavaScript techniques.
 Instead of databinding, content is re-rendered as properties are changed.
+Of course we are not suggesting you should build a production application in this way;
-One of the disadvantages of this is that it becomes increasingly complicated to keep track of what variables have changed and so on.
+one of the disadvantages of this is that it becomes increasingly complicated to keep track of what variables have changed and so on.
-If you were to use this as a starting point you would find at some point that the code becomes difficult to manage.
+If you were to use this as a starting point you would find eventually that the code becomes difficult to manage.

 This is where a databinding framework can help.